Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </code> </pre>

-## Example 2: Ingesting CMAF Track Files example reference implementation based on fmp4 tools ## {##implementation2}
+## Implementation 2: Ingesting CMAF Track Files Based on fmp4 Tools ## {##implementation2}

 Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] .
 In this case stored track files are used.
 The tool can patch the timestamp of the input tracks to a real time and upload the segments in real-time.
 The tool can upload timed text and timed metadata tracks.
 Also the tools support conversion and creation of timed metadata tracks, and on-the-fly generation of avail cues based on SCTE-35.

-options avaialble when using fmp4 tools:
+Options available when using fmp4 tools:
 <pre><code>
 Usage: fmp4ingest [options] <input_files>
  [-u url]                       Publishing Point URL